gwdg/rOCCI-server/README.md

 Templates registered within OpenNebula will be made available by rOCCI as OS templates.
 To properly use these templates ensure that the permissions are set correctly.
 If the templates are only used by the owner of the template, the permission must be `400` or `u--`for the user.
 If the templates should be used by users from the same group, the permissions must at least be `440` or `uu-` for both user and group.
-If you want to combine OS templates with resource templates, you must ensure that rOCCI can modify the resource templates.
-Thus the permissions must be `600` or `um-` for the user or `660` or `um-` for both user and group.

 To configure resource templates (e.g. small, medium, large, ...) change the files in `etc/backend/opennebula/templates`.